harsha-commit/daws-terraform-practice/expense-project/v7/task.md

 ## Using Point and Click Approach

 - Create VPC
-- Create and Attach three subnets "public", "private" and "db" in 2 AZs (Restricted to 2 AZ)
+- Create and Attach three subnets "public", "private" and "db" in 2 AZs
+  - The modules should allow only 2 AZs that are first two that of the user provider region
 - Create and Attach IGW to VPC